Swiip/vanilla-modern-js/README.md

 1. Use of a maximum of modern API both Node side and browser side

-1. Anything is allowed as long as it's in a standard
+1. Anything is allowed as long as it's in a standard and it works on 2 different browser

 ## Currently using